-Investors following the top-down approach believe that if the economic conditions are stable and the industry or the sector is progressive, automatically the company would grow.
+Investors following the top-down approach believe that if the economic conditions are stable and the industry or the sector is progressive, the company will grow automatically.
 Whether the country is underdeveloped, developing, or developed, economic analysis plays an important role in Top-down investing.
-Economy and Industry create a positive impact on the health of the company.
+The economy and Industry create a positive impact on the health of the company.

-In simple words, as the name suggests Top-down investing strategy means you start from the top and later move down.
+As the name suggests, a top-down investing strategy means you start from the top and later move down.
 And in a bottom-up investing strategy, you start from the bottom and later move up along the ladder.
-At each level while moving up or down, on the basis of pros and cons elimination takes place.
-In other words, we can say that in Top-Down Approach the investor moves from Macro to Micro and vice versa in the case of Bottom-up Investing.
+At each level, while moving up or down, on the basis of pros and cons, elimination takes place.
+In other words, we can say that in the Top-Down Approach, the investor moves from Macro to Micro and vice versa in the case of Bottom-up Investing.

 Understanding Top-down Investing Strategy

-As the name suggests Top-down investing strategy starts from the top.
-Here the investor starts analyzing from the top level or from a macro level.
+As the name suggests, the Top-down investing strategy starts from the top.
+Here the investor starts analyzing from the top level or a macro level.
 The investor will start analyzing the Economy, followed by the industry and later the company.
 At each level, elimination will take place according to the goals and risk appetite of the investor.
 In simple words, the focus of this strategy is on the macro elements.
 These investors identify attractive economies and later attractive industries within.
 Later from the respective industries, the best available company is selected.
-Here investors give due weightage to the economy as well as the industry segment, besides focusing on the best-performing companies in that segment/sector.
+Here investors give due weightage to the economy and the industry segment, besides focusing on the best-performing companies in that segment/sector.